Types of Foods

 Fats

-Fats are what make the foods rich; they bring the flavor compounds to the fore, and they decide the texture of the food in the mouth.
-Besides, they are the main agents behind crystallization, which in turn influences the snap of chocolate or the creaminess of spreads.
+Fats are what make the foods rich; they bring the flavour compounds to the fore, and they decide the texture of the food in the mouth.
+Besides, they are the main agents behind crystallisation, which in turn influences the snap of chocolate or the creaminess of spreads.
 The correct selection of fat is usually what separates a product that charms from a product that simply feels banal.

 Proteins